 You may have bruising in your pelvic or hip area.
 You may also have some mild to moderate cramping in the thigh muscles for the first few days.
 This is normal and will go away.

-Most people will use crutches for 1-2 weeks.
+All patients need to remain on crutches for at least 2 weeks.
 Other patients may need crutches for up to four weeks.
 You will be told how much weight you can put on your leg when you go home.

 Your incisions will be covered with a dressing.
 You can take the dressing off 48 hours after surgery.